Beppu Onsen: Gallery

-Public Baths
+Public baths

 Takegawara Onsen

-Originally built in 1879, "Takegawara Onsen" is located a short 7 minutes walk from Beppu Station, in Beppu City's downtow commercial zone.
+Originally built in 1879, "Takegawara Onsen" is located a short seven minutes walk from Beppu Station, in Beppu City's downtown commercial zone.
 The district was built during the Meiji Period.
 In addition to hot spring soaking pools there are sand baths, where attendants envelop guest's bodies in warm sand.

-Water temperatures vary from 43°C to 45°C.
+Water temperatures vary from 43 °C to 45 °C.

 Kannawa Mushi-yu steam bath

 Kannawa is sometimes referred to as the "birthplace of Beppu Hot Springs.
 A popular site in Kannawa Onsen mushi-yu steam bath has long served as a welcome facility for local citizens.
 "Ashimushi" (foot steam bath), a rarity in the country, is effective in relieving fatigued lower limbs.
 "Sekisho" (medical herb) room is also popular for its soothing aroma.

 Beppu Onsen Geo-Museum

 The Beppu Onsen Geo-museum is located in Beppu; its purpose is to share hot spring science and geology with the public.
-According to the museum director Yusa Yuki, the volcanic hot springs were formed 50,000 years ago, and the parent spring's water temperature reaches as high as 250°C to 300°C. Rainwater percolates through the volcanic rock via the Asamigawa fault line on the south side of the Beppu aluvial fan; and via the Kannawana fault on the northside.
+According to the museum director Yusa Yuki, the volcanic hot springs were formed 50,000 years ago, and the parent spring's water temperature reaches as high as 250 °C to 300 °C. Rainwater percolates through the volcanic rock via the Asamigawa fault line on the south side of the Beppu alluvial fan; and via the Kannawana fault on the northside.
 It takes approximately 50 years for the rainwater to reach the volcanic heat source before generating enough steam and vapor to emerge again to the surface.
-The Oita region has several active volcanoes, the channels of hot magma below the surface can reach over 1,000°C.
+The Oita region has several active volcanoes, the channels of hot magma below the surface can reach over 1,000 °C.